-Open science policies now have support at the highest level from the European Union which has made open publication a condition for its support for scientific research since 2012 and by major research organisations around the world such as the National Institutes of Health in the United States.
-In France, Frédérique Vidal, the Minister for Higher Education, Research and Innovation, launched an ambitious National Plan for Open Science in 2018 which has since translated into a number of initiatives.
+Open science policies now have support at the highest level.
+They are supported by the European Union, which requires open access to publications and data for research it funds, and since 2021, it defines open science as a criteria of scientific excellence.
+Open science policies are also supported worldwide by the G7 and UNESCO.
+In France, Frédérique Vidal, the Minister for Higher Education, Research and Innovation, reaffirmed her commitment by launching the second National Plan for Open Science in July 2021.